 Also, rethink buying presents for friends.
 Instead splurge and organise catch ups at a spa or a fancy restaurant.
 That can be your gift to each other plus you get to spend time together.
 Win-win.

 Shopping when convenient

 Now that you have your list, plan your shopping dates.
 Take advantage of extended trading hours and shopping online.

 I’ve been advised that there are some quieter days in December.
-Charlestown Square reports that they’ve noticed that the week before Christmas can be a bit slower.
-They highlight Monday 17 December and Tuesday 18 December as being great days to shop as shops are open until 7pm.
+Local shopping centres reports that they’ve noticed that the week before Christmas can be a bit slower.
+They highlight 17 December and 18 December as being great days to shop as shops are open until 7pm.
 There’s still choice in the stores but not the crowds.
-If you don’t mind the crowds, visit Charlestown Square when they have their super extended hours.
-If you’re a night owl, you can shop until midnight on Thursday 20 Dec 9am.
+If you don’t mind the crowds, visit shopping centres when they have their super-extended hours.
+If you’re a night owl, you can usually shop until midnight on the Thursday before Christmas.

 Wrap presents early

 There’s nothing worse on Christmas Eve than a night of wrapping gifts.
 Start early or take them to shopping centres to get them wrapped.
-There’s usually charities who will do gift wrapping in exchange for a donation.
+There are usually charities who will do gift wrapping in exchange for a donation.

 And once they are wrapped, hide them so that little prying eyes can’t find them.
 Just make sure you remember where you hid them.
 One year, I thought I would be smart and get a start on Christmas shopping.
 Purchased, wrapped and then hid the presents and then forgot where I had put them.
 After days of tearing the house apart, finally found them.
 Not recommended.
 Now I put a note in my phone telling me where I put them.